lee-messi/RPM-in-Natural-Language/Instructions.md

    - This code computes the WEAT *D* scores and their 95% confidence intervals for all group comparisons in the Americanness/foreignness dimension and saves them as *weat\_results\_70.csv* in the "Results” subfolder of the “Supplement.
 Foreignness Word Stimuli” folder.

+### **RIPA (Supplement.
+RIPA Folder)**

+#### Compute RIPA scores
+* Confirm that *black\_names.csv*, *asian\_names.csv*, *hispanic\_names.csv*, and *white\_names.csv* are inside the “Names70" subfolder of the “Group Word Stimuli" folder, that *superior.csv*, *inferior.csv*, *american.csv*, and *foreign.csv* are inside the “Word Stimuli" subfolder of the “Attribute Word Stimuli" folder, and that *coca.model*, *coca.model.syn1neg.npy*, and *coca.model.wv.vectors.npy* are inside the "Embedding Model” folder.
+* Execute “ripa.py” inside the "Supplement.
+RIPA” folder.
+   - Create a “Results” subfolder inside the “Supplement.
+RIPA" folder.
+   - Run “python3 ripa.py” in Terminal or the Command Line.
+   - This code computes the RIPA *d*s and their 95% confidence intervals for all group comparisons and saves them as a .csv file in the “Results” subfolder of the "Supplement.
+RIPA” folder.

+#### Visualize RIPA scores
+* Confirm that *ripa\_70.csv* is inside the “Results” subfolder of the "Supplement.
+RIPA" folder.
+* Execute “plot\_ripa.R” inside the "Supplement.
+RIPA” folder.
+   - Create a “Plots" subfolder inside the “Supplement.
+RIPA" folder.
+   - Run “Rscript plot\_ripa.R” in Terminal or the Command Line.
+   - This code visualizes superiority and Americanness RIPA *d*s and their 95% confidence intervals as a single plot and saves it in the “Plots" subfolder of the “Supplement.
+RIPA" folder.